-Prince’s Pier, which is being developed by Menai Heritage to house our museum, was the heart of the busy maritime endeavours of 19th century Menai Bridge.
+Prince’s Pier was the heart of the busy maritime endeavours of 19th century Menai Bridge.
 Activities ranged from the ferries across the Strait in the early part of the century, through shipping of goods around the world, to increasing tourism into the 20th century.

 Llangefni general store keeper Richard Davies spotted a business opportunity in the burgeoning population.
 The goods needed to be brought in and stored before distribution, and this area of the Strait shore had plenty of land suitable for building.
 In 1828 he obtained a lease from the Marquess of Anglesey for land on what is now Water Street.
 Initially a warehouse was built on Water Street itself.
 This building, recently refurbished, is near the Liverpool Arms pub.

 Goods were brought up to the warehouse from the small landing places of Porth y Wrach (still used today for launching boats) and Porth Daniel, at the start of today’s promenade.
 After about a decade Richard Davies’ son John, who was by then running the family business, expanded operations and built a wharf on the land between the two ports to accommodate larger ships.
 The Prince’s Pier warehouse and pier master’s house were built sometime later, probably the late 1840s or early 1850s.

 Part of John Davies’ business expansion was to take shares in a number of locally built ships.
 These brought in timber from North America (which was processed by a steam-powered saw mill that he also built), as well as other goods.
 In 1843 the Davies family bought their own ship, The Chieftain, built in St John, New Brunswick, Canada.
 Initially bringing back timber from Quebec, it then took slates from the North Wales quarries, as well as emigrants looking for a new life, to New Orleans and other ports along the Gulf of Mexico.